RachWalm/wiki-pride/README.md

 The flag for all of the LBGTQIA+ community is bright versions of the colours red, orange, yellow, green, blue and purple.
 Therefore, we decided that these colours should be the ones that we retained to use throughout the site.
 For simplicity and as there are slightly different shades on different prints of the flat it was decided to use the named colours that are provided in css.

-White was chosen as the background colour during the Final wireframes development to avoid any risk of clash of colours as with such a vibrant colour scheme it would potentially risk clash if a coloured or patterned background was chosen.
+Snow (off white) was chosen as the background colour during the Final wireframes development to avoid any risk of clash of colours as with such a vibrant colour scheme it would potentially risk clash if a coloured or patterned background was chosen.

 ### Cards

 To retain consistency across all pages it was decided that all the pages would be based on the cards visual.
 All information would be put onto cards on a white background so that whichever colour the cards were there was no clash.

-There was the intention that these cards would be created/animated with expand etc using bootstrap, unfortunately the member of the team that was expected to be able to complete this coding was unavailable and it was created using CSS, which reduced the functionality of these cards.
+There was the intention that these cards would be created/animated with expand etc using bootstrap, unfortunately the member of the team that was expected to be able to complete this coding was unavailable and it was created using CSS, which reduced the functionality of these cards from the original design.

 ## Features